-Thanks to the generosity of various donors, a limited amount of financial aid is available for campers who demonstrate financial need.
-Please verify availability in your preferred camp prior to submitting your financial aid application.
+Thanks to the generosity of our donors, a limited amount of financial aid is available for campers who demonstrate financial need.
+To read more about our financial aid opportunities and to apply, please visit Camp Financial Aid.

 3. What medical information do you require?

 The health care philosophy of the Birch Aquarium at Scripps SLA camps is to support the whole child—mind and body—during their camp experience.
 This means providing a positive, safe, and healthy environment in which to learn and play in.
 All campers must be up-to-date on their vaccinations.
 If you are unable to complete the Health Form/Waiver form, your child will be unable to attend camp.

 4. What are your cancellation and rescheduling policies?

 Camps are refundable until seven (7) days prior to the start of that camp, less a $50 service charge.
 There will be no refunds within one (1) week of the camp.

 Rescheduling is dependent on availability.
 There is a $25 rescheduling fee for each instance of rescheduling a camp.
 You can reschedule a camp up to seven (7) days before the start of your original camp, if a spot is available.
 If you reschedule within seven (7) days of the start of your camp, you are responsible for paying the full amount for the camp spot vacated, in addition to the camp spot you have rescheduled to.